pgj/freebsd-wifibox/README.md

 the target computer otherwise running the software might not be
 possible:

+- A CPU that is supported by [bhyve] PCI pass-through (I/O MMU) with ~256 MB physical memory or less depending on the guest, and some disk space available for the guest virtual disk image.

 - A PCI wireless card that is known to be supported by the recent Linux versions, but it is not performing well enough under FreeBSD.

-- A CPU that is supported by [bhyve] PCI pass-through (I/O MMU) with ~256 MB physical memory or less depending on the guest, and some disk space available for the guest virtual disk image.
+  Also, the Linux driver has to support [Message Signaled Interrupts] (MSI) because that is required for the PCI pass-through to work.

 - A supported FreeBSD/amd64 system: 12.4-RELEASE or 13.2-RELEASE.
   14-CURRENT will also probably work.